-- D. A permit is not required for graywater discharges or for systems designed for the discharge of graywater that meet the requirements of 20.7.3.810 NMAC. - E. Any person seeking a permit shall do so by submitting an application to the field office of the department having jurisdiction for the area where the system is to be installed or modified.
-The application shall be: - (1) made on a form provided by the department; - (2) accompanied by the recorded deed or other recorded description and such other relevant information as the department may reasonably require to establish lot size, boundaries, date of record and ownership; and - (3) signed by the applicant or their authorized representative. - F. The department shall require complete and accurate information before a permit is issued for an on-site liquid waste system. - G. The department shall deny the application if the proposed system will not meet the requirements of 20.7.3 NMAC. - H. The department shall maintain a file of all permits issued and applications denied.
-The file shall be open for public inspection. - I. All systems shall be installed, operated and maintained in accordance with the permit and applicable regulations. - J. Unpermitted conventional systems installed prior to February 1, 2002 may be issued a certificate of registration for continued operation if: - (1) the treatment unit is pumped and inspected; - (2) the disposal system appears to be functioning properly; and - (3) the appropriate permit fee is paid for the system installed. - K. Unpermitted conventional systems installed on or after February 1, 2002 may be permitted if: - (1) the entire treatment and disposal system is fully exposed and inspected; - (2) the on-site liquid waste system is determined, upon inspection by the department, to meet all requirements of 20.7.3 NMAC; and - (3) the appropriate permit fee and an administrative penalty in accordance with Environmental Improvement Act, Chapter 74, Article 1 NMSA 1978, are paid.
-[20.7.3.401 NMAC Rp, 20.7.3.201 NMAC, 9/1/05]
+D. A permit is not required for graywater discharges or for systems designed for the discharge of graywater that meet the requirements of 20.7.3.810 NMAC.

+E. Any person seeking a permit shall do so by submitting an application to the field office of the department having jurisdiction for the area where the system is to be installed or modified.
+The application shall be:

+(1) made on a form provided by the department;

+(2) accompanied by the recorded deed or other recorded description and such other relevant information as the department may reasonably require to establish lot size, boundaries, date of record and ownership; and

+(3) signed by the applicant or their authorized representative.

+F. The department shall require complete and accurate information before a permit is issued for an on-site liquid waste system.

+G. The department shall deny the application if the proposed system will not meet the requirements of 20.7.3 NMAC.

+H. The department shall maintain a file of all permits issued and applications denied.
+The file shall be open for public inspection.

+I. All systems shall be installed, operated and maintained in accordance with the permit and applicable regulations.

+J. Unpermitted conventional systems installed prior to February 1, 2002 may be issued a certificate of registration for continued operation if:

+(1) the treatment unit is pumped and inspected utilizing a department approved form and meets the requirements in effect at the time of the initial installation;

+- (2) the disposal system appears to be functioning properly; and - (3) the appropriate permit fee is paid for the system installed.

+K. Unpermitted conventional systems installed on or after February 1, 2002 may be permitted if:

+(1) the treatment unit is adequately exposed to allow full inspection and the disposal system is sufficiently exposed to determine all relevant aspects of construction and materials, including, but not limited to: soil type; pipe size, type and material; proper placement of aggregate and cover; and proper trench size, slope and spacing;

+(2) the on-site liquid waste system is determined, upon inspection by the department, to meet all requirements of 20.7.3 NMAC; and

+(3) the appropriate permit fee is paid; and

+(4) at the discretion of the department, an administrative penalty is paid in accordance with Environmental Improvement Act, Chapter 74, Article 1 NMSA 1978.
+[20.7.3.401 NMAC - Rp, 20.7.3.201 NMAC, 9/1/05; A, 4/1/07]